 She brushed her skirt down and sat on a nearby rock -- a motion that became second nature after several months here.

 Gaspard had to translate back.
 Courtesy of the linguistics magic Pascal worked into their familiar bond, Kaede could speak a perfect Imperial.
 But it seemed Gwen had a limited understanding of the language and spoke only in Brython -- one of the three main languages of Rhin-Lotharingie.
-And while Kaede could understand Brython thanks to the translation magic on her earrings, she couldn't speak it.
-Thankfully, the sergeant was multilingual, which in Hyperion meant he had at least a middle class education.
+And while Kaede could understand Brython thanks to the slightly-awkward translation magic from her earrings, she couldn't speak it.
+Thankfully, the sergeant was multilingual, which in Hyperion meant he at least had a middle class education.

-"There are several herbs best picked in the early hours before daybreak," Gwen explained.
+"There are herbs best picked in the early hours before daybreak," Gwen explained.

 "And we spotted her in the woods and asked her to join us for a chat," Gaspard added, with a subtle nod that he had already verified that Gwen was telling the truth.

 "Well, you did," one of the men grumbled.
 Clearly, the sergeant wasn't always in the mood to translate.